Grkritsovas/Minesweeper/README.md

 1. Click the green "Code" button on the GitHub repository page.
 2. Choose "Download ZIP."
 3. Extract the downloaded ZIP file to your preferred location.
-4. Keep in mind you still need to use some stages of the Option 2 to download some of the pre-requirements to run the game such as Tkinter and Pil
+4. Keep in mind you still need to use some stages of the Option 2 to download some of the pre-requirements to run the game such as Tkinter and Pil.

 Option 2: **Clone the Repository**:
 Open a terminal window (Command Prompt on Windows, or Terminal on macOS/Linux) and run the following command: